webbedfeet/blog_source/content/home/about.md

 education courses and corporate trainings on data science topics, including R and Python, machine learning and best data analytic practices, often in partnership with [District Data Labs](https://www.districtdatalabs.com/).
 He teaches in and is co-chair of the Bioinformatics and Data Science
 Department of the [FAES Graduate School at NIH](https://faes.org/content/graduate-school).

+Dr. Dasgupta is open to opportunities in data science consulting, training, teaching and grant collaborations.